InformaticsMatters/nextflow-pcluster/README.md

         --policy-arn arn:aws:iam::${CLUSTER_ACCOUNT_ID}:policy/NextflowClusterUserPolicy \
         --user-name ${CLUSTER_USER_NAME}

-    $ aws iam attach-user-policy \
-        --policy-arn arn:aws:iam::${CLUSTER_ACCOUNT_ID}:policy/NextflowClusterUserPatchPolicy \
-        --user-name ${CLUSTER_USER_NAME}

-The user credentials can now be used in the next step to configure the cluster.
+The user's credentials rather than an admin user's credentials can now be used in the next step to configure the cluster.

 ## Creating a cluster configuration
 With the preparation work done we're all set to configure and create a cluster.